Monday, June 29, 2026

 Shortly after we installed the fountain it started being visited by many varieties of birds: robins, finches, jays, humming birds, crows, etc. and the honey bees from the hives that we also have in the back yard.
 We enjoyed all of these visitors, at first.
 However, the crows kept coming to the fountain to wash their food, primarily chicken parts, and leaving the bones in the fountain after they were done eating all the meat off them, and they would also scare away the other birds that wanted to share the water.
 There was one family of crows that lived in the oak tree about 50 feet from the fountain.
 That particular crow family was part of a murder of crows that lives in the neighborhood.
 (Yes, if you didn't already know, a flock of crows is called a murder!)
 Together, the crows were taking over the fountain and scaring away the other birds and the bees.

 So, in order to keep the crows from coming to the fountain, I installed a small scarecrow immediately above the fountain, attached to a railing.
 This didn't seem to phase the crows.
 They were still coming on a regular basis to use the fountain as their dinner table, leaving the bones behind.
-I escalated, by putting an orange colored college pennant I had into one of the hande of the scarecrow.
+I escalated, by putting an orange colored college pennant I had into one of the hands of the scarecrow.
 This combination of either the orange in the pennant, or possibly the wind making the pennant flap in the wind was too much for the crows to take and they have now departed permenently.
 Fortunately, the other birds and the bees could care less about the scarecrow and the pennant and they still come to visit the fountain on a regular basis.

 We then noticed that we could still hear a very faint sound of the highway over the sound of the bubbling water in the fountain.
 I next purchased a small white noise machine and plugged it in and left it sitting right behind the base of the fountain.
 I selected the sound of a gentle babbling brook from the various choices available and turned up the volume.
 It sounds just like the original fountain, but more intense.